 The best thing you can do for yourself to avoid the worst case scenarios associated with student debt is to begin proactively preparing and planning for the repayment of your student loans.
 Being knowledgeable regarding the total cost of your program, the realistic return on your investment that a degree could get you, and what you'd need to bring in each month to afford your living expenses, meet your financial goals, and successfully make your payments each month can help you make informed decisions about borrowing as well as help you feel more confident as you navigate your student debt.

-The following sections will introduce important terms used throughout the borrowing and repayment process, an overview of Federal Student Loan repayment options, considerations to make when selecting a repayment plan, debt management strategies, and next steps to take in the event you have difficulty making your payments.
+Read the following sections to review important terms used throughout the borrowing and repayment process, receive an overview of Federal Student Loan repayment options and the considerations to make when selecting a repayment plan, explore debt management strategies, and go over the next steps to take in the event you have difficulty making your payments.